odin-arsenal/draupnir/README.md

 In the same spirit, this project adds to Odin's wealth and power by scaffolding `Odin` projects.

+## Odin's Arsenal

+This project is part of the [Odin's Arsenal](https://github.com/odin-arsenal/draupnir).

 ## Full Template

 - [Complete scaffold](full-template)